Teodor Rygier: Life

 In 1877-1879 he completed twelve larger than life statues for the Granzow Palace in Warsaw, including four caryatids sustaining a balcony; four statues of Four Seasons, and four depicting, Art, Science, Agriculture, and Industry.
-In contest of 1879, he designed three sculptural groups for the Palace of the Diet of Galizia: the Genius of Galizia, Civility, and Labor.
+In an 1879 contest, he designed three sculptural groups for the Palace of the Diet of Galizia: the Genius of Galizia, Civility, and Labor.
 At the International competition of Moscow for the Monument to Alexander II, in October 1882, Rygier won 3rd prize for 3000 rubles.
 But the work was never completed.

 The competition for Adam Mickiewicz Monument

-The idea for a monument to a Polish national bard Adam Mickiewicz was put forward by university youth on the account of the return of his remains from Paris.
-In the years 1882-1888, a committee was set up to conduct a public competition for its design.
-Teodor Rygier, who took part in all three stages of the contest, was awarded the rights for its production by popular demand, ahead of over 60 artists including the renowned Cyprian Godebski, professor at the Imperial Academy of Arts in St. Petersburg from Paris, who won the first prize.
-The unveiling of the statue took exceptionally long time due to endless requests for revisions coming from the artistic committee.
+When the remains of Polish national bard Adam Mickiewicz were returned from Paris, a university youth proposed that a monument to the great poet be erected in his home town of Krakow.
+In the years 1882-1888, a committee was set up to conduct a public competition for the monument design.
+Teodor Rygier took part in all three stages of the contest, and was awarded the rights to produce the monument by popular demand.
+His work was commissioned ahead of that of more than 60 artists, including the renowned Cyprian Godebski, professor at the Imperial Academy of Arts in St. Petersburg from Paris, who had won first prize in the competition.
+The artistic committee made numerous requests to Rygier for revisions to his work, delaying its completion.
 The monument was finally unveiled on 16 June 1898 for the 100th anniversary of Mickiewicz's birth.

 The monument design is conventional for its time.
-The poet, raised on the pedestal, four symbolic groups are on the base: Motherland i.e. Poland (front), Science and learning – an old man with a boy (side on Florianska Street), Poetry (side facing Church of St. Wojciech), and Patriotic love or Valour (facing Sukiennice Hall).
+The poet is raised on the pedestal; four symbolic groups are represented on the base: Motherland i.e. Poland (front), Science and learning – an old man with a boy (side on Florianska Street), Poetry (side facing Church of St. Wojciech), and Patriotic love or Valour (facing Sukiennice Hall).
 All bronze figures were cast in the Nellich foundry in Rome.

-Aside from his statue of Adam Mickiewicz at the Main Market Square in Kraków, there is also one in the Old Town district, namely the bust of painter Juliusz Kossak featured in front of the Palace of Art at Planty Park.
+Aside from his statue of Adam Mickiewicz at the Main Market Square in Kraków, Rygier also completed a sculpture in the Old Town district.
+This bust of painter Juliusz Kossak is featured in front of the Palace of Art at Planty Park.